Straafe/unity-editor-tools/README.md

 # unity-editor-tools
-Some simple quality of life tools for some specific tasks in Unity
+Some simple quality of life tools for Unity